You can subtract your self-employed expenses from your turnover when working out how much tax you need to pay each year.

-If you've started a home business, you can include part of your home utility bills, but you need to work out the proportion of your home that’s used for business, and what proportion of the month it’s being used for business purposes.
+It’s also possible to claim some working from home expenses on your tax return.
+For example, if you've started a home business, you can include part of your home utility bills, but you need to work out the proportion of your home that’s used for business, and what proportion of the month it’s being used for business purposes.

 Gov.uk gives an example method of dividing the costs by the number of rooms:

 If you work from home at least 25 hours a month, you can use ‘simplified expenses’, which is a flat monthly rate calculated by the government.